 Erwin Wurm is certainly one of Austria’s and one of the world’s most recognizable artists.
-Using social taboos and absurd scenarios to create his thought-provoking work, Wurm’s art installations have broken boundaries and changed the way that people approach and view art in a contemporary society.
+Using social taboos and absurd scenarios to create his thought-provoking work, Wurm’s art installations have broken boundaries and changed how people approach and view art in contemporary society.

 How to be politically incorrect

 “How to be Politically Incorrect” consists of a strange series of photos depicting human beings in several awkward situations that would otherwise be deemed politically incorrect in any part of the world.
 The series of photos was created between the years 2002 and 2003.
 The series was comprised of several inappropriate scenarios that should never happen in real life, such as a woman peeing on a rug, as well as a scene containing a man whose head is stuck beneath a woman’s blouse.
 Comic and absurd, each of these scenarios was created to question political and social standards as human beings understand them today.

 For years, Wurm has been creating facetious skits such as these that challenge the rules of stability and societal ethics.
 Using photographs, performances, installations and videos, each of these works is created with the subjects or the actors posed in singular compromising situations.
 The subjects or mannequins in the series were made with simplicity in mind to come as close to resembling real human beings as possible.

 In the series, the subjects and the various scenes were designed to represent events that take place in daily life and Wurm emphasized their ridiculous nature to drive the point home.
 By relying on absurdities to make up his work, Erwin forces the viewer to confront and challenge expected behavioral conventions.

 About Erwin Wurm

 Throughout his career, Erwin has been creating art that both entertains and irritates at the same time- this has become his standard and style.
 When he creates art, Erwin strives to continually investigate the limits of human behavior by challenging the legitimacy of the norms and rules established by society.